-- You may be able to turn the strengths into positive marketing statements for your brochures or advertising - ➤ You can look at the weaknesses to determine where your internal focus needs to be to overcome the challenges you are facing.
-If hiring more staff is on the list, then maybe that can be addressed in greater detail as you continue to develop your plan - ➤ You may have identified a wonderful opportunity in the marketplace going through this exercise.
-If so, think about folding that opportunity into your plan where appropriate to take advantage of the situation - ► Sometimes, threats are beyond our control; however, if you know they exist or can exist, plan ahead for "just in case" and take a preventative stand

-Once you have completed the SWOT Analysis Matrix turn to your Business Plan Template and write the SWOT Analysis portion of your plan.
+Review your completed SWOT Analysis matrix and make sure the points you list for each area are relevant and valid.
+These points can be used as a reference for a variety of the tools moving forward.
+For instance: You may be able to turn the strengths into positive marketing statements for your brochures or advertising You can look at the weaknesses to determine where your internal focus needs to be to overcome the challenges you are facing.
+If hiring more staff is on the list, then maybe that can be addressed in greater detail as you continue to develop your plan You may have identified a wonderful opportunity in the marketplace going through this exercise.
+If so, think about folding that opportunity into your plan where appropriate to take advantage of the situation Sometimes, threats are beyond our control; however, if you know they exist or can exist, plan ahead for "just in case" and take a preventative stand Move to Action Move to Action: Once you have completed the SWOT Analysis Matrix turn to your Business Plan Template and write the SWOT Analysis portion of your plan.
 Be sure to include all of the four areas of information.
 Include your specific points for each area, but also include perspectives on how to address those points.
 This will include thoughts about how to use the information to your greatest advantage.
 You can even incorporate some action items to make sure items get addressed.
 For instance, if one of the goals is to take the strengths and create positive marketing statements, then be sure whoever handles marketing for the CTC receives a list of the strengths and understands the best way to convert them from internal statements to external marketing.
+If participants feel prepared, have them turn to the SWOT Analysis portion of the Business Plan Template and transfer their SWOT information to that part of the plan.
 The SWOT Analysis exercise is an effective tool to stay ahead of external positioning for your CTC.
 It also ensures the inner workings of the CTC are being well managed.